How to Create Database in Oracle in 4 Ways Step by Step?

 Check the Add sample schemas to the database on the last tab, and click Next.

-9. On the Management Options page, choose Configure Enterprise Manager (EM) express and enter the port.
+9. On Management Options, choose Configure Enterprise Manager (EM) express and set port.
 Click Next.

 10. Opt for Use the same administrative password for all accounts and input user password on User Credentials.
 Click Next.